anko/whatxml/readme.markdown

 ### Templating

-To generate content based on data, you can also pass a function to any setter call.
-When `toString` is called on a tag, the functions passed before are called with those arguments.
+To generate content based on data, you can pass a function to any setter call.
+When a tag's `toString` is called, the functions passed to its setters before are called with its arguments to produce the final value.

 ```ls
 link = whatxml \a href : (.href)